iotaledger/identity.rs/bindings/wasm/README.md

 // Generate a new KeyPair
 const key = new identity.KeyPair(identity.KeyType.Ed25519)

-// Create a new DID Document with the KeyPair as the default authentication method const doc = new identity.Document(key)
+// Create a new DID Document with the KeyPair as the default verification method const doc = new identity.Document(key)
 // const doc = new identity.Document(key, "dev") // if using the devnet

-// Sign the DID Document with the private key doc.signSelf(key, doc.authentication().id.toString());
+// Sign the DID Document with the private key doc.signSelf(key, doc.defaultSigningMethod().id.toString());

 // Create a default client instance for the mainnet const config = identity.Config.fromNetwork(identity.Network.mainnet())